 Is Epilogue safe to use?Epilogue is safe to use and has strong security measures in place to protect your personal data.
 For example, passwords are “hashed” with bcrypt technology to avoid security breaches and all information that goes into the software is scrambled using encryption so that only authorized users can access it.

-The main risk for your personal information is that you have to store your will and power of attorney in a physical location (as it’s not enough to have it online).
-These are sensitive documents so it’s recommended that you keep them in a safe place such as a safety deposit box at your bank.
+These are sensitive documents so it’s recommended that you keep them in a safe place that is waterproof and fireproof.
 You should also include instructions for how to access them in the event of your death or an emergency.

 What are the benefits of Epilogue?Epilogue lets you take advantage of a handful of benefits when you sign up for its service: